 Typical day while not sailing:

-You may contribute to the maintenance, cleaning and preparation of the boat for the following passage.
-You may participate to any project we are working on.
+Contribute to the maintenance, cleaning and preparation of the boat for the following passage.
 However there will be plenty of time for:

 - excursions ashore